Safer Bed-sharing

 pregnancy

-• Are overly tired or are sick
+• are overly tired or are sick

-• Have been drinking alcohol
+• have been drinking alcohol or using drugs

-• Are obese
+• are obese

 If your baby:

-• Was born at less than 37 weeks
+• was born at less than 37 weeks

-• Was small at birth (weighed less than 2.5 kg or 5.5 lbs.)
+• was small at birth (weighed less than 2.5 kg or 5.5 lbs.)

-• Is under 4 months of age, when the risk of suffocation and sudden unexpected infant death is highest.
+• is under 4 months of age, when the risk of suffocation and sudden unexpected infant death is highest.